This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Imitation vanilla is clear so you can use it for the frosting if you want it to be a little whiter.
-I rarely have imitation so I use regular.
+- Imitation vanilla is clear, so you can use it for the frosting if you want it slightly whiter.
+I rarely have imitation, so I use regular.

 - Be sure you use cake flour.
-It will give the lightest, most consistent texture to this cake.
+It will give this cake the lightest, most consistent texture.

 Nutrition